fassousa/100-days-of-code/log.md

 **Thoughts**: I screwed my interview because the interviewer thought that I copied and pasted my answer about 'Clean Code'.
 Actually I did a lot of research in lots of different websites to learn what it was about.
 Unfortunately it did not work out.
 I have to step up my communication and uniqueness of my responses.
 Also, I have decided to give myself the time span from today until day 20 to finish both certifications.

+### Day 12: September 28, 2018

+**Today's Progress**: Almost halfway through the Responsive Web Design Certification.
+Reviewing some HTML, CSS and Applied Visual Design.
+Created a folder to document my journey using freeCodeCamp using git and github.

+**Thoughts**: Today I felt overwhelmed with the amount of stuff that some job postings ask and that I want to learn.
+I only have to stick to the challenge and speed up my daily development.
+I feel like in the next days I will learn (and apply) a lot of useful stuff, specially the more advanced Ruby and JavaScript parts.
+Note to self: **Keep it up and don't drop the ball!**

 **Link(s) to work**